 You can use the cash to meet a wide range of financial needs:

 Because this line of credit offers you flexibility and liquidity, it can be particularly useful when you’re presented with a sudden financial opportunity or challenge.
 In addition, the line of credit may give you better control over your finances.

 As an example, you may need cash to close on a new home, but your portfolio is down due to market volatility.
 You don’t want to have to sell securities at a loss so instead take out a line of credit secured by your portfolio to generate the cash needed.

+Or, if you’re a small business owner that needs cash to temporarily cover payroll and other expenses, you can take out a line of credit secured by your business or personal portfolio.
+“Even nonprofit organizations are putting these types of loans into place,” Chow says.
 For example, in years when donations and grants are not adequate, a nonprofit may have difficulty lining up the timing of projects.
 Rather than liquidating endowment funds or pursuing more expensive financing to cover operating expenses, a nonprofit can use a portion of the endowment fund as collateral without disrupting overall investment objectives.

 As with any financing option, it’s important to understand how the economic environment may impact your ability to borrow and how much it may cost.
 There are two factors in particular to keep in mind when considering liquid asset secured financing.